NaveenKaliannan/guide-to-good-software/DevOps/Docker.md

 * **docker build -f dockerfile.prod**
 * **docker inspect imagename** returns all the information about docker runs including volume, state information, network information, metadata.
 * **doceker push** to push the image to docker cloud or local registry.
 * **docker run -d -p 5000:5000 -name my-registry --restart=always registry:2** Runs a registry server with name equals to my-registry using registry:2 image with host port set to 5000, and restart policy set to always.
+The --restart=always option in Docker instructs the container to automatically restart whenever it stops, including when the host system is rebooted or restarted. **no (default)**: Do not automatically restart the container. **on-failure**: Restart the container if it exits due to an error. **unless-stopped**: Restart the container unless it was explicitly stopped. **always**: Always restart the container regardless of the exit status.
 * **docker image tag nginx:latest localhost:5000/nginx:latest** tags the image with a target name. **docker push localhost:5000/nginx:latest** pushes the target image to registry.
 * **docker image history imagename** provides the information of image
 * **docker export imageid  > export.tar** exports the docker container. **cat export.tar | docker import - layer:1** imports the imageid.